How to buy Tesla (TSLA) shares in Australia

 Tesla has consistently been one of the hottest stocks of the last few years, both in performance and investor interest.
 Tesla stock has made its founder Elon Musk one of the richest men on Earth and almost single-handedly managed to shift how the public thought about electric vehicles.
 Learn more about the company and how to buy Tesla shares in Australia below.

 Want to start buying TSLA shares but not sure how?
 Learn how to buy Tesla stock on the Stake stock trading platform below.

-To buy shares in U.S.-listed companies, you'll need to sign up to a broker with access to the U.S. stock market.
+To buy shares in U.S.-listed companies, you'll need to sign up to an investing platform with access to the U.S. stock market.
 There are a number of share trading platforms in Australia, of which Stake is one.

 2. Fund your account

 Complete an application with your personal and financial details.
 Fund your account with a bank transfer, debit card or even Apple/Google Pay.

 Find the share by name or ticker symbol: TSLA.
 Do your own research to ensure it is the right investment product for your own circumstances.